voxelize/voxelize/docs/docs/api/client/classes/World.md

 ▸ **applyBlockAnimationByName**(`name`, `sides`, `keyframes`, `fadeFrames?`): `void`

 Apply a block animation to a block.
+This method cannot be called after the world has been initialized.

 #### Parameters